 - A News Service on the Web announces recent accessions, new publications, forthcoming exhibitions, current research programs etc.

-- IALHI organizes joint projects, notably in the fields of preservation and automation.
+- IALHI organizes joint projects, notably in the field improving access to collections.

 - On the web domain www.socialhistoryportal.org digital resources from IALHI members and joint projects are published.
 The project HOPE - Heritage of the People's Europe (2010-2013) has been the focus of these activities.